bardyaxy/Restaurants-/README.md

 ```

 The window exposes buttons for the two main workflows: refreshing restaurant
 data and fetching Toast leads.
+A field lets you supply comma‑separated ZIP
+codes for the refresh command.
+When running, an indeterminate progress bar
+spins and the collected row count is shown once complete.
+Any error raised by
+the process is displayed in a pop‑up dialog.

 ## Toast lead enrichment